 Mongolians once believed that the world sat on the back of an enormous frog.

-The frog would stumble, when this huge frog moves, the Earth moves directly above the part of him that moved.
+When this huge frog moved, it would stumble, and the Earth would move directly above the part of the frog that had shifted.

 ● Japan